Virginia Commonwealth University School of the Arts

-Virginia Commonwealth University School of the Arts (also referred to as VCU School of the Arts or simply VCUarts) is a public non-profit art and design school located across 2 campuses, in Richmond, Virginia.
-One of many degree-offering schools at VCU, the School of the Arts comprises 18 bachelor's degree programs and six master's degree programs.
+The Virginia Commonwealth University School of the Arts (abbreviated as VCU Arts) is the arts school of Virginia Commonwealth University, a public university in Richmond, Virginia, United States.

+The school has 18 bachelor's degree programs and six master's degree programs.
 Its satellite campus in Doha, Qatar, VCUarts Qatar, offers five bachelor's degrees and one master's degree.
 It was the first off-site campus to open in Education City by an American university.
-As stated from Art & Education "The School of the Arts at Virginia Commonwealth University (VCUarts) is among the top schools of art and design in the country, a ranking that is based on graduate programming."